Skip to main content

 Sr. Research Associate

 Daniela Rincón Reyes is a Sr. Research Associate at the GRI, where she conducts and manages data collection and curation, leads the writing of research papers, and develops communication materials.
 Daniela rejoined our team after previously serving as the Global Development Coordinator at GRI (Jan 2021 – May 2022), where she led content creation and contributed to research proposals.
 Most recently, she worked in international development research, managing studies for the U.S. Department of Labor on child labor and migration across Latin America.
 She previously held roles in immigration law, communications, and research, bringing interdisciplinary experience to her role.
 She holds an MS in Media Advocacy from Northeastern University and graduated magna cum laude from the University of Nebraska-Lincoln, where she double-majored in Journalism and International Affairs.
-Outside of work, Daniela enjoys traveling, exploring new cuisines, practicing yoga, and spending quality time with her family in Colombia.
+Outside of work, Daniela enjoys traveling and practicing yoga.

 Shemilore Daniels